Lucas-Prates/blockcpd/README.md

 change-points.

-In this example, it is strongly suggested that 50 and 180 are true change-points, but 110 also has a high detection value near 70%.
-Notice that the index 1 was detected around 25% of the time, which is due to chance.
-If we collected more signals, this value would approach 0%.
+In this example, it is strongly suggested that 50 and 180 are true change-points, but 110 also has a high detection value near 80%.
+Other indices have somewhat low detection rates, suggesting that we indeed only have 3 change-points.
+Notice that this plot can also aid us in deciding if a given region has a change-point.

 ### Recommendation for datasets with large number of variables